yguitton/training-material/topics/ecology/tutorials/phylodiversity_workflow/tutorial.md

 >
 >    > <comment-title> short description </comment-title>
 >    >
->    > The output of this tool is a shapefile withe the clusterisation done in function of the endemism.
+>    > The output of this tool is a shapefile with the clusterisation done in function of the endemism.
 You'll have to choose a number of cluster you want and the clustering method you want.
 >    {: .comment}
 >    > <comment-title> More tips and info </comment-title>
 >    >